WellAdvised FAQ

 How do matches get made between advisors and advisees / Can I choose my advisor?

-JPro has worked hard to include advisors who have a breadth and depth of professional experience in our field such that they could support any JPro member on all (or at least most) of the advising topics.
+JPro works hard to include advisors who have comprehensive and diverse professional experience in our field such that they could support any JPro member on all (or at least most) of the advising topics.
 Therefore, matching is done primarily on the basis of availability and not considerations like personality or organization type.
 However, to allow for confidentiality, advisees have the ability to indicate if they should not be matched with any of our advisors in particular due to existing relationships, conflicts of interest, or other potentially-sticky matters.
-In addition, we are continually working to make this program more inviting and safe for members of under-represented identity groups, so some special requests may be taken into consideration.
+In addition, we are continually working to make this program comfortable and beneficial for members of under-represented identity groups.
+If there are other considerations you’d like JPro to take into account when matching you with an advisor, there is a space to indicate that on your registration form.

 What if none of the topics covers my situation or question?